markhougaard/gulptwigtachyons/README.md

 Build with [Gulp Twig](https://github.com/zimmen/gulp-twig.)

 ## Roadmap
-- Watch for JS changes
+- Move JS to script.js and watch for changes
 - Concat and minify if more than one CSS or JS file in /src
 - Switch to Tachyons Generator